metal3-io/metal3-io.github.io/try-it.md

 without using the Cluster API integration.

 There is a helper script available to trigger provisioning of one of these hosts.
-To provision a host with CentOS 7, run:
+To provision a host with CentOS, run:

 ```sh
 $ ./provision_host.sh node-0